With Localytics you can send four different kinds of messages:

 If you want to get up and running as quickly as possible, check out our Quick Start guide for Push Messaging.
 This walkthrough is about a 15-minute read and will help you send your first push with Localytics.

-Otherwise, let’s head onto the Messaging Campaign Overview walkthrough guide.
+Otherwise, let’s head onto the Messaging dashboard walkthrough guide.